JustAGhosT/phoenixvc-idea-generator/docs/migration/components/statcard.md

 ### Implementation Strategy

-1. Create the LESS module with styling for all variants
+1. ✅ Create the LESS module with styling for all variants
-2. Implement the new StatCard component with all features
+2. ✅ Implement the new StatCard component with all features
-3. Create unit tests and Storybook stories
+3. ✅ Create unit tests and Storybook stories
-4. Update imports in dashboard and analytics pages
+4. ✅ Update imports in dashboard and analytics pages
-5. Test thoroughly in all contexts
-6. Remove old implementations once migration is complete
+5. ✅ Remove old implementations once migration is complete

 ### Usage Examples